-At the end of each photography journey ask a few questions: What surprises me about how I am feeling?
+At the end of each photography journey, ask a few questions: What surprises me about how I am feeling?
 Do I feel lighter?
 How did photography help me today?

+The act of photography heals our souls, intentionally or unintentionally.
 Our cameras provide an opportunity for the spirit to heal our wounds.

 Even the location we choose plays a big role in healing.

 Loredana Denicola - Blog - Thoughts and Reflections

 #Phototherapy #PhotographicHealing #SelfExpression #EmotionalJourney #HealingThroughArt #PhotographicReflections #InnerHealing #FindingLight #PhotographyIsTherapy #SelfAcceptance #LoredanaDenicolaBlog